 Social Security Disability is available for individuals who are unable to work because of a disability.
 The Social Security Administration (SSA) administers two different Social Security Disability programs.
 Each program has different requirements and pays different amounts.
-One of our Maryland Disability attorneys can help you complete the application for benefits to determine which program you may qualify for to receive benefits.
+One of our Baltimore Disability attorneys can help you complete the application for benefits to determine which program you may qualify for to receive benefits.

 For a free case review, contact us to speak with one of our esteemed personal injury lawyers in Baltimore at Pinder Plotkin.